 Whether you are relocating across the country or just across town, moving can be stressful.
-There is so much to do, so many things to remember, it is easy to lose track of a lot of it.
-Planning ahead is the key to keeping your sanity during a move, and a moving checklist will keep you focused, prevent you from becoming overwhelmed, and will ensure that nothing gets overlooked.
+There is so much to do, so many things to remember, it’s easy to lose track of a lot of it.
+Planning ahead is the key to keeping your sanity during a move, and a moving checklist will keep you focused, prevent you from becoming overwhelmed, and ensure nothing gets overlooked.

 The great thing about a moving checklist is how versatile it is.
-Wherever you are moving, whether to a rental or a home of your own, a new apartment checklist is pretty much the same as a checklist for moving into a house.
+Wherever you’re moving, whether to a rental or a home of your own, a new apartment checklist is pretty much the same as a checklist for moving into a house.
 Though you should start planning for the move as far in advance as possible, the last two weeks before moving day is when most of the action happens.
-You’ll need to be ready to vacate one home and move into another and, more than ever, a checklist for moving will come in handy to make sure the move goes smoothly.
+You’ll need to be ready to vacate one home and move into another.
+More than ever, a checklist for moving will come in handy to make sure the move goes smoothly.

 2 Weeks Before Moving Day

-There is nothing like moving to get you organized.
+There’s nothing like moving to get you organized.
 As soon as you knew that you would be moving–long before the 2-week mark–you should have been able to start packing the things you don’t use frequently.
 This provides the opportunity to toss out or donate items you never use and to pack away things you don’t use often, but still want to hold onto.
-About 2 weeks out, those things can go into self-storage so you don’t have to schlep them to your new home, and it will reduce the clutter of household items that you do need and want to take with you.
+About 2 weeks out, those things can go into self storage so you don’t have to schlep them to your new home.
+Bonus: It’ll reduce the clutter of household items that you do need and want to take with you.

-There is packing to be done as part of every section of a moving checklist and, when you are 2 weeks away from the big move, you will start to pack items that you have needed access to such as bedding and linen, dishes and cookware, and clothing.
+There’s packing to be done at every part of a moving checklist.
+When you’re 2 weeks away from the big move, you’ll start to pack items you needed access to up until that point, such as bedding and linen, dishes and cookware, and clothing.
 Only leave out what you will absolutely need over the next two weeks, and pack everything else away in boxes, bags, and suitcases.

 Two weeks before moving day is the time to start cleaning the house.
-This is easier to do while you pack, as you can clean as you move things into storage and stow other items in boxes to be moved to your new home.
+This is easier to do while you pack because you can clean as you move things into storage and stow other items in boxes to be moved to your new home.

 1 Week Before Moving Day

-If you have furniture that needs to be disassembled before you can move it, start taking those pieces apart 1 week before you move.
-Be sure to put hardware such as nuts, bolts, and screws into a re-sealable plastic bag so nothing gets lost.
-Keep the bags of hardware with the items they belong to, but also, label the bags in case they get separated.
+- Disassemble furniture and store hardware such as nuts, bolts, and screws into a re-sealable plastic bag so nothing gets lost.
+Keep the bags of hardware attacehd to the items the beling to.
+Label the bags in case they get separated.

 The Day of the Move